EllaBrands/stanDev/Prior-Choice-Recommendations.md

 In addition, statements such as "informative" or "weakly informative" depend crucially on what questions are being asked (a point that is related to the idea that the prior can often only be understood in the context of the likelihood (http://www.stat.columbia.edu/~gelman/research/published/entropy-19-00555-v2.pdf)).

+Flat and super-vague priors are not usually recommended and some thought should included to have at least weakly informative priors.
 For example, it is common to expect realistic effect sizes to be of order of magnitude 0.1 on a standardized scale (for example, an educational innovation that might improve test scores by 0.1 standard deviations).
 In that case, a prior of N(0,1) could be considered very strong, in that it puts most of its mass on parameter values that are unrealistically large in absolute value.
 When we say this prior is "weakly informative," what we mean is that, if there's a reasonably large amount of data, the likelihood will dominate, and the prior will not be important.
 If the data are weak, though, this "weakly informative prior" will strongly influence the posterior inference.
 The phrase "weakly informative" is implicitly in comparison to a default flat prior.
+If there is no prior information directly in scale of parameters, it is common to have some information on the scale for the order of magnitude of the outcomes which can be used to make weakly informative priors ([Gabry, Simpson, Vehtari, Betancourt, and Gelman, 2019](https://doi.org/10.1111/rssa.12378)).

 # Independence